J-Lentz/iwgtk/README.md

 dependencies are iwd and GTK3.
 Supported functionality is similar to that of iwctl.

+## Usage
+iwgtk is used to control iwd via its D-Bus API.
+It is particularly useful in a system where iwd is being used as a standalone network management daemon (i.e., without NetworkManager).

 ## Installation
-To build the iwgtk binary and install it to /usr/local/bin run:
+To build the iwgtk binary and install it to /usr/local/bin, run:

 ```
 make